Updated: Apr 19, 2021

-Link to webinar:
+Link to presentations:

 In David Roden’s Snuff Memories, an ancient time-war ripples through a demon-haunted cosmos as its characters systematically expunge their humanity.
 Their ‘posthuman becoming’ pre-empts any possible ethics or sane politics.
 Instead, desire is weaponized from a bleak, inhuman future.
 Bodies replicate and unzip across the novella’s pornographic vignettes, remade in erotic rituals of mutation, death, and pain.